 During the three months ended June 30, 2023, certain material changes to existing contracts with customers were effected such that Dynaleo became unable to meet its short term financial obligations required to continue operations.
 On May 23, 2023, Dynaleo filed a Notice of Intention for creditor protection pursuant to section 50.4(1) of the Bankruptcy and Insolvency Act (Canada).
-Dynaleo intends to solicit investment for its business or alternatively to liquidate its assets.
+As a result, the Company reduced the estimated fair value of its investment in Dynaleo to \$nil.
+On October 20, 2023, Dynaleo was deemed to have filed an assignment under bankruptcy.